syvb/ttw/docs/run-server.md

 3. [Setup the config file](/docs/config.md).
 4. In `web`, run `yarn build` (or `yarn watch` in dev)
 5. Publish `/web/dist` as a static site
-6. In the `serv2` directory, run `./run.sh` to start the server (or `./watch.sh` in dev).
+6. In the `serv2` directory, run `yarn`, then `./run.sh` to start the server (or `./watch.sh` in dev).
 This will start a server listening on the specified port that will serve the backend.